-Only 12% of respondents were more than 10% below their target, with 40% above it, an improvement on previous years.
+Only 14% of respondents were more than 10% below their target, with 36% above it, similar to previous years.

 Figure 181: Customer satisfaction score - actual and target

 Survey respondents were asked to pick a single customer experience metric upon which their board or senior management team most judged the success or otherwise of the customer experience programme.